You found me, Becky (@humanplac3s).

-You found me, Becky.
 I photograph stand up comedy in a candid, emotional way.
-My camera is small and quiet and so am I, so people feel comfortable being themselves when I'm around.
+My camera is small and quiet and so am I, and people feel comfortable being themselves when I'm around.

-Lately I've been told my images are colorful and story like.
-They are heavily influenced by my background in fine art and the addictive quality of laughter.
+My images are colorful and story like.
+I am heavily influenced by my background in fine art and the addictive quality of laughter.

 When I was 15 I found a 35mm camera and built a black and white darkroom.